Freegan Events in New York City

 Help make freeganism happen in NYC!

-We welcome those interested in attending the Zoom meeting!
-Kindly call (347) 724-6954 at least 1 day ahead of time for information.
+We welcome those interested in attending the Zoom meeting, but kindly call ‭(347) 724-6954 ahead of time for information.

 Help make freeganism happen in NYC!